-The requester's order has to fulfil certain requirements: The order quantity has to be equal to the total order quantity of the Negotiation Event (Open Negotiation Request).
-The order quantity is validated against the Maximum Order Quantity and Maximum Order Value defined on user level.
+The requester's order (HitQuote) has to fulfil certain requirements: The order quantity has to be equal to the total order quantity of the Negotiation Event (Open Negotiation Request).
+It can be configured by the exchange that the order quantity is validated against the Maximum Order Quantity and Maximum Order Value defined on user level.
 The Maximum Order Value check is based on the reference price.
+The HitQuote is also validated against the HitQuote's bid/ask quantity × bid/ask price \geq SRQS minimum size for the instrument.
 The side of the order must always be the same as the side provided as part of the Negotiation Event.
 If no side is provided on the Negotiation Event when the order is entered, then the side of the order is considered as the side of the Negotiation Event.
 In case of requester's users belonging to the same business unit, at least one user has to have the trading capacity Agency.